Saint Martin–Sint Maarten border

-The Saint Martin–Sint Maarten border, or France–Netherlands border, is the border between the Collectivity of Saint Martin, an overseas collectivity of France, and Sint Maarten, a constituent country of the Kingdom of the Netherlands, on the island of Saint Martin in the Caribbean.
-The 87 sqkm island is divided roughly 60:40 between the French Republic (53 km2) and the Kingdom of the Netherlands (34 km2) by the 16 km (10 mi) border, however the two parts are roughly equal in population.
+The Saint Martin–Sint Maarten border, or France–Netherlands border, is the international border between the Collectivity of Saint Martin, an overseas collectivity of the French Republic, and Sint Maarten, a constituent country of the Kingdom of the Netherlands, on the island of Saint Martin in the Caribbean.
+The 87 sqkm island is divided roughly 60:40 between the French Republic (53 km2) and the Kingdom of the Netherlands (34 km2) by the 16 km (10 mi) border.
+However, the two parts are roughly equal in population.